-Do note: the Garden Bar and seasonal outdoor seating is only available through October, although the restaurant is open year-round.
+Do note: the Garden Bar and seasonal outdoor seating are only available through October, although the restaurant is open year-round.

 Beautiful Rooms for Royalty

 No visit to Mirbeau Inn and Spa is complete with time at the spa on the bottom floor.
 Mirebeau’s Spa is the perfect oasis any time of year.
-Built like a chic European escape, there’s several ways to indulge relaxation in this environment.
-Book a spa treatment complimented by luxury pampering products, and have a light snack at the Aqua Terrace outside while you wait.
+Built like a chic European escape, there are several ways to indulge relaxation in this environment.
+Book a spa treatment complemented by luxury pampering products, and have a light snack at the Aqua Terrace outside while you wait.
 There’s an extra-large jet pool, as well as several loungers to catch some sun.

 But the real showstopper is inside at the relaxation room inside.
 Plush chaise loungers surrounding a foot soaking bath in this quiet space, gently touched by water sounds and heavenly music.
 The ceiling looks like a dusky night sky, inviting for a nap or a quick read of a new novel.